Lexicomp

-Lexicomp is a developer of clinical information solutions.
+Lexicomp is a company that offers services, that provide access to a database containing information about medical drugs.
 The company's products include mobile apps, Lexicomp Online, reference handbooks, and desktop software.

 History

-1978: Lexicomp is founded in Macedonia, Ohio by Robert D. Kerscher, former Chairman and CEO.
+1978: Lexicomp is founded in Macedonia, Ohio by Robert D. Kerscher, former chairman and CEO.

 1979-84: In 1979, Lexicomp's first custom laboratory handbook is published for Fairview General Hospital, Cleveland, Ohio.
 In 1984, the company publishes its own Laboratory Test Handbook and soon focuses its business model solely on medical publishing.

 1986-90: Lexicomp hires founding pharmacist Leonard L. Lance, RPh and publishes its first custom drug formulary for Baptist Medical Center of Oklahoma.